 If you move from Manitoba the arrangement you have made to leave your body to the University of Manitoba is no longer valid because The Anatomy Act authorizing the University to accept bodies applies only to Manitoba.
 Similar arrangements, however, may be made with another university in your new province or state of residence.

 Signing the back of your driver’s licence does not validate donation of one’s body.
-Waiver of Claim forms from the Department of Human Anatomy and Cell Science must be completed.
+Waiver of Claim form from the Department of Human Anatomy and Cell Science must be completed.